awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 > ~~~
 > {: .language-yaml}
 >
+> The `image` directive tells the gitlab runner that it should run in a CentOS7 container, just like you would manually do in lxplus using `cmssw-el7`.
 > The `set +u` command turns off errors for referencing unset variables.
 It isn't really needed here, since `-u` (i.e. not allowing to use unset variables) isn't set by default, but the script would fail if one used `set -u` somewhere else, so it's safer to catch this here.
 {: .solution}